Cecilapp/Cecil/docs/1-Quick Start.md

 Then navigate to `http://localhost:8000`.

 :::info
-The `serve` command run a local HTTP server and a watcher: if a file (a page, a template or the config) is modified, the browser’s current page is reloaded.
+The `serve` command run a local HTTP server and a watcher: if a file (a page, a template or the config) is modified, the browser’s current page is automatically reloaded.
 :::

 ### Build and deploy

-When you are satisfied with the result, you can generate the website in order to deploy it on the web.
+When you are satisfied with the result, you can generate the website in order to deploy it on the Web.

 Run the following command to build the website: